 The device forwards every data packet received on the port without checking the source address.

-Note: When you operate the device as an active participant within an MRP ring or HIPER Ring, we recommend that you unmark the checkbox for the ring ports.
+Note: When you operate the device as an active participant within an MRP ring, we recommend that you unmark the checkbox for the ring ports.